It’s time to dive headlong down the rabbit hole that is Discogs.

 It’s time to go hunt down a vinyl pressing I decided and turned my gaze towards Discogs.
 So let’s jump in and work out why Discogs is the internationally renowned platform that it is, and whether the curtain of the internet allows collectors to exercise more shady practices.

-Is the internet really the best place for rare vinyl transaction?
-We’re here to find out whethe, Discogs is the place to buy physical music, and why.
+Is the internet really the best place for a rare vinyl transaction?
+We’re here to find out whether, Discogs is the place to buy physical music, and why.

 What is Discogs?

 Simply put, Discogs is three things.
 A discography of all the world’s music, a community for lovers of music, and a marketplace for the trading and transaction of music.

 Discogs has the most comprehensive online collection of audio recordings in the world.
 With everything ranging from bootlegs to interviews, Discogs acts as the middle man of online transaction, connecting vinyl collectors around the globe.
 It also acts as an online discography site where music lovers can engage in forums and rank their collection based on worth and rarity.